 The winner is celebrated at The Chemists’ Club Kavaler Award Gala sponsored by Piper Sandler – a black tie event where prominent members of the chemical industry gather to honor the year's award recipient.
 The winner receives a custom-designed trophy that is crafted each year by a top student artist from a prestigious NYC institution.

 This award is a revival of the original Kavaler Award in the 1990s presented by Chemical Market Reporter for leading Chemical CEOs.
-The Kavaler award is named in honor of Arthur Kavaler, "the most influential chemical journalist of his generation" as reporter, editor, and publisher at at Chemical Market Reporter for 46 years.
+The Kavaler award is named in honor of Arthur Kavaler, "the most influential chemical journalist of his generation" as reporter, editor, and publisher at Chemical Market Reporter for 46 years.

 "[Arthur Kavaler] had come to be regarded as the most influential chemical journalist of his generation." -Editor Robert Warren |